Mom's Best Recipes

 Storage Tips

-Drop a frozen portion straight into hot oil, soup, or sauce.
-It melts in minutes.
-No planning required.
+Thawing: Drop a frozen portion straight into hot oil, soup, or sauce.
+It will melt in a minute or two.

 Common Questions